 Make a joyful sound to God, all the earth! / Sing the glory of God's Name; Give glorious praise! / Say to God, "How terrible are Your deeds."
+R: Let the earth cry out to God with joy.

 All the earth worships You / and sings praise to You, sings praise to Your Name.
 Come and see what God has done: / tremendous are God's deeds.
+R: Let the earth cry out to God with joy.